SpencerDepas/Num3/README.md

 * I need to add a history button that shows previously entered numbers
 * I would like to make some small UI changes, to make the logo look nicer ect
 * change color of history button
+* when you press the history button, the computation continues to load.
+* Fix back button when in first fragment to close app

 Desired Functions: